pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 #### Create an SQL instance

-To begin, create an SQL instance that is available to your GKE cluster.
+To begin, create an SQL Instance that is available to your PKS cluster.
 In this example, we create an SQL instance in GCP; however, you can create or use an database resource that is available to the PKS cluster.

 1. Use a browser to log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.

 2. In your **Google Cloud Platform** console, use the **Navigation Menu** to go to **Storage** grouping and select **SQL**.

 3. In the SQL page, click **+Create Instance**.